wezm/wezm.net/v2/content/posts/2020/bounties.md

   another mechanism, feel free to suggest it, but no guarantees.
 * Amounts are in Australian dollars.
 * I will not pay out a bounty after the expiration date.
-* I may choose the extend the expiration date.
+* I may choose to extend the expiration date.
 * _How can I trust you'll pay me?_ I like to think that I'm a trustworthy person.
-However, if you would like to discuss a partial payment prior to starting work on one of these issues please get in touch.
+However, if you would like to discuss a partial payment prior to starting work please get in touch.
 * You have to be the primary contributor to claim the bounty.
 If someone else does all the work and you just nudge it over the line the other person is the intended recipient.